Carbohydrates – The Master Fuel

 - Athletes who may benefit from recovery nutrition include those who are competing in tournament play or have multiple competitions over the course of one or several days, have skipped meals throughout the day, did not consume enough calories, and want to improve strength and power.

-Table 6 gives examples of recovery snacks.
+- Table 5 and 6 list recovery tips and examples of recovery snacks.